-This report applies the IDMC's original methodology to assess the economic impact of internal displacement in 2020 for 18 countries.
+This report applies IDMC's original methodology to assess the economic impact of internal displacement in 2020 for 18 countries.

 Internal displacement affects the wellbeing and the welfare of internally displaced people (IDPs) in numerous ways.
 It can lead to a deterioration of their health, security, social life, housing conditions, livelihoods, environment and education.
 People in the host community can also be affected, particularly in the case of mass, protracted displacement.